-Product Reservation is a unique policy reserving certain products to be exclusively produced by the small scale sector.
-However, initiative has lost its purpose of creating local employment using locally available resources within a 'protective' policy framework. controversial policy, it has been pointed out that issue of technical inefficiency of products manufactured under reserved category as compared to the non-reserved products take centre stage.
+Product Reservation: This rather long-standing and unusual policy of reserving certain products to be exclusively produced by the small scale sector has come to be interpreted as a bottleneck to productive efficiency of the small enterprises.
+The initiative seems to have lost its original purpose of creating local employment using locally available resources within a 'protective' policy framework.
+Observing the effect of this highly controversial policy, it has been pointed out that issue of technical inefficiency of products manufactured under reserved category as compared to the non-reserved products take centre stage.
 Studies have also referred to the impracticality and even irrelevance of the policy of reservation.
-Due to the emergence of new economic order which demanded more competitive sector, dereservation was initiated and by February 2008 it has come down drastically low to only 35 items and in February 2010 it has come down to only 20 items.
+Due to the emergence of new economic order which demanded more competitive sector, de-reservation was initiated and by February 2008 it has come down drastically low to only 35 items and in February 2010 it has come down to only 20 items.
 Non-MSME units can still manufacture these items, provided they undertake 50 per cent export obligations.
 Large organizations can, market these goods as there are no restrictions or regulations for the same.
 This poses further challenges for MSMEs which produce these reserved items.

-Further, some of the standard issues raised comprises of frequent changes in the products listed were not always justified and supposed to have been influenced by extreneous reasons; a careless approach to the policy marked its broad-basing, as surveys found that producers engaged in manufacturing 'reserved' items had no clue about the policy; certain items continued to be produced by the medium and large scale firms as they had been doing so prior to the specific products were reserved; and the quality of reserved products was often not satisfactory.
+Further, some of the standard issues raised comprises of frequent changes in the products listed were not always justified and supposed to have been influenced by extraneous reasons; a careless approach to the policy marked its broad-basing, as surveys found that producers engaged in manufacturing 'reserved' items had no clue about the policy; certain items continued to be produced by the medium and large scale firms as they had been doing so prior to the specific products were reserved; and the quality of reserved products was often not satisfactory.